Language:

 How to Start a Credit Repair Business

+Weak credit seems to follow someone wherever they go.
 That new car, home, or business can feel like it’s a hundred miles away when they know their credit score isn’t up to snuff.

-Past mistakes shouldn’t hold someone back from their future, and with a credit repair business, they can finally dig themselves out of their credit score slump and elevate their financial portfolio so they can show their worthiness to embark on worthy financial adventures.
+It can help them dig themselves out of their credit score slump, elevate their financial portfolio, show their worthiness, and embark on worthy financial adventures.

 If you have a passion for helping people get back on their feet so they can invest in what they love, starting a credit repair business might just be your next business move.
-Let’s help you start your thriving venture.

 What Is a Credit Repair Business?

 A credit repair business builds back credit.
-A person’s credit score can be low for all sorts of reasons— identity theft, the wrong address, the wrong name— and a credit repair specialist helps build back that credit by contacting a credit bureau and correcting those derogatory marks.
+A person’s credit score can be low for all sorts of reasons, such as identity theft, the wrong address, or the wrong name.

 9 Steps to Starting a Credit Repair Business